ppanko/PcAux/CONTRIBUTING.md

 * Create branch on your fork
 * Edit branch
 * Change script dates, DESCRIPTION date
-* Add contributor credits to script & add changes to the changelog
+* Add contributor credits to each edited script
+* Add changes to the changelog, and update changelog date
 * Run checks (devtools::check())
 * Build & install your version of PcAux
 * Run unit tests